-Tread is the rubber on the tyre that touches the road.
-New tyres have an average tread depth of 8 to 9mm.
+Tread is the rubber on the tyre in contact with the road.
 As you drive, the tread will wear down.
 A tyre with a tread depth below 1.6mm lacks grip.
 Braking distance and vehicle control are impaired.
 These tyres are not safe for driving and must be replaced.

 Tread wear indicators, or wear bars, are spaced evenly through the main grooves in the tyre tread.
-If they are flush with the level of the tread, then the tyre must be replaced.
+If they are flush with the level of the tread, then the tyre should be replaced.

 Several winter tyre models are equipped with winter tyre wear indicators.
 If they are flush with the level of the tread, the tyre is no longer suitable for winter driving conditions.
 In some locations, they may also no longer legally qualify as winter tyres.